 Calculus A and B (2 semesters) Students study limits and their application to slopes, derivatives of functions and the area under curves of functions, emphasizing real-world applications.
 Both semesters include a weeklong project involving several calculus-related story problems.

-Computer Programming (1 Semester) Students are given a thorough introduction to computer programing using the industry and academic standard programming for STEM research, MATLAB.
+Computer Programming (1 Semester) Students are given a thorough introduction to computer programming using the industry and academic standard programming for STEM research, MATLAB.
 This work provides a foundation for future work in both the mathematics and physics courses.

 Physics A (1 semester) Students begin their three-semester study of physics by investigating mechanics (motion, energy, momentum), waves and thermodynamics.
 They develop conceptual understanding and problem-solving competency through laboratory work, traditional problem-solving and the writing of computer code to simulate real-world physical situations.

 11th Grade Humane Letters (2 semesters) Students read, discuss and write on texts drawn from the classical Greek and early Christian eras.
 Their writing instruction turns towards the development of clarity and grace in explaining their ideas.
 See our reading list for the literature of the course.

 Drama I (1 Semester) Students are introduced to the elements of acting, performance and play production.
 They receive technical instruction, are involved in group activities and participate in creative workshops designed to build the skills of voice, movement, stage presence and collaboration.
 Students produce and perform a classical or modern full-length play of literary significance.
 All students act on stage, and also accomplish all the technical elements of staging a theatrical performance.

 Art III (1 Semester) Students return to studio art, reviewing how to draw portraits using pencil and charcoal.
 Students create landscape paintings using watercolor through observations and learning from studying master watercolor painters.
 They are introduced with acrylic paint, recreating impressionist paintings.